• Skip to primary navigation

 Recipe Tips and Notes

 • You can use salmon pieces instead of a whole salmon side.
-However you will need to shorten the baking time to 20 minutes.
+However you will need to shorten the baking time to 12-15 minutes depending on their size.

 • I’ve used flat leaf parsley and pink peppercorns to garnish the sauce but dill and black peppercorns will taste equally delicious.